 We suggest the following: the assumption of "Site equals AdminDomain" at page 14 must be better defined.
 First an introduction of the Site concept is needed, and then a clear definition of what an AdminDomain has to do with it and how the concept of distributed domain adheres to it has to be explained.

 Another example of gLite-centrism is on page 52.
 When speaking of BDII clients, details of the environment variable set to use top-level BDII is explained.
 It is probably referring to gLite clients.
 ARC clients do not use anything like that.
 Please define what kind of clients is the author speaking about.
 A non-grid audience may assume that all clients behave like that by design.

+SB: All clients which query top-level BDIIs should behave like that since it is the currently-defined method to obtain the information.

 The last paragraph of section 5.1 seems again to ignore that resource level in ARC is documented and published, and can be accessed directly by any consumer.
 This is a key concept in ARC.

+SB: As above, the profile describes the EGI information system which is currently provided by the top-level BDII.

 ARC wants this information to be aggregated by top-level BDII, hence it is important that these differences are stated in such document.
 Moreover, ARC will probably need top-level BDII to filter such information in the way top-level bdii finds it suitable, and not the other way around, as already stated before.

 For top-bdii to be the primary information system for EGI, as stated in page 51, it is not fair for it to mandate a structure at the resource level.

+SB: It does not mandate any structure at the resource level, that’s up to the implementation.

 EGI profile SHOULD NOT impose undesired attributes not to be published on the local level.
 Presence of undesired attributes at a top-level might need to be further discussed.

 That's why we think the tree structure used by pure gLite components needs to be discussed and explained in the context of an information system that federates different middlewares.
 We think that the top-level should be smart enough to leave all ARC functionality intact without imposing functional modifications of interoperation.